Living in Peterborough

 Shopping

-A short distance away from ARU Peterborough, you’ll find Queensgate Shopping Centre.
-This is a great place to shop, with over 100 stores for you to visit.
-However, if you prefer independent stores, then check out Westgate Arcade and Rivergate Shopping Centre.
+A short distance away from ARU Peterborough, Queensgate Shopping Centre is a great place to shop, with over 100 stores.
+Or, if you prefer independent stores, check out Westgate Arcade and Rivergate Shopping Centre.

 Travel 5-10 minutes out of the city centre and you’ll come across other shopping centres such as Serpentine Green and Brotherhood Retail Park.
 These host a range of well-known shops and brands.